 This high conductivity not only transfers heat faster and more efficiently, it also means you can achieve greater comfort using the lowest water temperatures in the industry.
 And lower water temperatures means a lower heating bill every month.

 Why a low thermal mass is important

 Weather seems to change more quickly than ever these days.
 Last week was hot, this week it's cold.
 You enjoy the warm heat on a sunny day, then the clouds blow in and the temperature drops rapidly.
-You need a system that can respond quickly to the changes in our environment - both inside and outside your home.
+You need a system that can respond quickly to the changes in our environment - both inside and out.
 Fast response is one of the most important characteristics of a radiant heating system.
 Products with a high thermal mass will cause significant delays between when heat is needed and when it is finally delivered.

 It is not unusual for the owners of slab-based systems to wait many hours (or days in some cases) before their homes are warmed.
 Warmboard responds quickly and you can feel the heat in only 20 minutes - a stark contrast to a high-mass system.
 You'll get the right amount of heat, right when you want it.
 And you'll save energy too.